 The May 2021 Budget proposed to abolish the work test for certain types of super contributions from 1 July 2022, allowing retirees to add more to their super more freely, without having to satisfy any test.

 This is good news for members.
 Let’s see how it will work for Mary.

 How Mary can boost her super with the removal of the work test

-Mary is aged 68 and has been retired for several years.
+Mary is aged 69 and has been retired for several years.
 She sold an investment property recently and the net proceeds of $600,000 are sitting in her bank account, earning a small rate of interest.
-Before the proposed changes announced in the May 2021 Budget, Mary would not be able to contribute into superannuation as she does not intend to work again and therefore would not meet the Work Test.
+Currently Mary is unable to contribute into superannuation as she does not intend to work again and therefore would not meet the Work Test.

 Mary also has $300,000 in a tax-free retirement income stream which she set up with the superannuation she saved while working.
 Mary would like to keep $50,000 of the cash in her bank account for short-term and emergency expenses and combine the rest of the money into her retirement income stream.
 This will allow Mary to benefit from the tax-free retirement income stream environment.